Skip to main content

 DSR (Direct Server Return) Compatibility

-• loadBalancer.mode=dsr can cause Cilium Agent pod crashes
+• Setting loadBalancer.mode=dsr may cause Cilium Agent Pod crashes

-• Use mode=snat (default) in AWS ENA environments
+• mode=snat (default) is recommended in AWS ENA environments

-• DSR is only stable in environments where XDP works properly (Bare Metal + mlx5/i40e, etc.)
+• DSR is only stable in environments where XDP works correctly (Bare Metal + mlx5/i40e, etc.)

 # Check Cilium XDP activation status